sundayezeilo/bubble_sort/README.md

 > This project implements a bubble sort algorithm in Ruby.
 An unsorted array is passed to the bubble sort method with a Ruby block.
 The bubble sort method then passes execution to a block using the yield keyword, but only if a block was passed.
 A sorted array (in ascending order) is returned.

+>The project's requirements can be found here: ["Newsweek" Website](http://newsweek.com/)

 ## Project Screenshots here:

 ![screenshot](screenshot.png)